asnowc/jbod/README.md

 console.log(decodedData);
 ```

-Note that the id is used to map with the key name, it must be a positive integer, and it cannot be repeated.\
+The ID maps to the field name.
+It must be a positive integer and cannot be
-For the any type, you don't have to write the type.
-In this case, you could have also defined it like this:
+duplicated.
+For an `any` field, the type can be omitted.
+The example above can
+also be written as follows:

 ```ts
 const struct = StructCodec.define({